 Homeless high school students are at risk for substance abuse.

 Homeless students try marijuana for the first time at a younger age than their housed peers.
-Close to one in five tried marijuana before the age of 12 compared to just 4% of housed students.
+About one in five tried marijuana before the age of 12 compared to just 4% of housed students.

-Almost a quarter of homeless high school students have used a hard street drug such as cocaine, heroine, ecstasy or synthetic marijuana compared to only 5% of their housed peers.
+One quarter of homeless high school students have used a hard street drug such as cocaine, heroine, ecstasy or synthetic marijuana compared to only 6% of their housed peers.